Horse grooming: The mane

 The modern horse usually has its mane groomed to fit a particular breed, style, or practical purpose.
 For informal pleasure riding, the mane is simply detangled with a brush or wide-toothed comb and any foreign material removed.

 The mane may be kept in a long, relatively natural state, which is required for show by some breeds, particularly those used in Saddle seat style English riding competition.
 A long mane may be placed into five to seven long, relatively thick braids between shows to keep it in good condition, to help it grow, and to minimize debris and dirt from entering.
 Breeds mandated to show with a long mane keep a long mane in almost all disciplines, even those where show etiquette normally requires thinning or pulling.

 In some breeds or disciplines, particularly many Western and hunt seat competitions, the mane is thinned and shortened for competition purposes.
 The most common method of shortening and thinning the mane is by pulling it.
 Originally, a thinned mane was considered easier to keep free of dirt, burrs, and out of the way of the rider, and thus worth the time and upkeep of regular thinning.
-Today, its purpose is primarily for tradition and to make it lay down flat and be easier to braid or band.
+Today, its purpose is primarily for tradition and to make it lie flat and be easier to braid or band.

-Horses shown in hunter, jumper, dressage, eventing and related hunt seat and show hack disciplines usually have their manes not only shortened and thinned, but placed into many individual braids for show.
-Heavier breeds of horses, particularly draft horses, may have their manes in a French braid instead of being pulled, thinned and placed in individual braids.
+Horses shown in hunter, jumper, dressage, eventing and related hunt seat and show hack disciplines usually have their manes not only shortened and thinned but placed into many individual braids for show.
+Heavier breeds of horse, particularly draft horses, may have their manes in a French braid instead of being pulled, thinned and placed in individual braids.
 Breeds required to show with long manes may also French braid the mane if an animal is cross-entered in both a breed and a hunter/jumper discipline.

-The mane may also be "roached" or "hogged", meaning that it is completely shaved off.
-This is most commonly seen in polo ponies, Australian Stock Horses, and roping horses to keep the mane out of the rider's way and to prevent the mallet or rope from becoming entangled.
+The mane may also be roached or hogged, meaning that it is completely shaved off.
+This is most commonly seen in polo ponies, Australian Stock Horses and roping horses to keep the mane out of the rider's way and to prevent the mallet or rope from becoming entangled.